 During an “etalagestage”, a neurologist in training can become acquainted with movement disorders throughout the entire spectrum of the neurological specialism.
 Movement disorders have been an important area of attention for the Neurology department in Groningen for many decades.
 The group currently consists of three neurologists: Prof. M.A.J. de Koning-Tijssen, Prof. H.P.H.
 Kremer and Prof. T van Laar, two clinical neurophysiologists: Dr. J.W.J.
-Elting and Dr. J.H. van der Hoeven, two neurosurgeons: Prof. J.M.C. van Dijk and Drs.
+Elting and Dr. M.E. van Egmond, two neurosurgeons: Prof. J.M.C. van Dijk and Drs.
 D.L.M.
-Otterdoom, a fellow, two specialized nurses and two physician assistants.
+Otterdoom, a fellow, specialized nurses and physician assistants.

 An important aspect of the movement disorders specialism is the phenomenology and the ability to recognize and distinguish symptoms.
 The large number of patients who have been specially referred to the UMCG for a second and third opinion with symptoms such as Parkinsonism, dystonia, myoclonus, tremor, ataxia, hereditary spastic paraparesis, chorea, tics and various functional movement disorders, allow for adequate clinical experience with these disease entities.
 Due to the complexity of the referred cases, one also gains extensive knowledge of all non-motor aspects that can occur in movement disorders, such as cognitive and psychiatric disorders.
 A multidisciplinary poli movement disorder in children has recently started.
 In addition to being a tertiary referral center, the UMCG also performs an important regional function for the 3-4 northern provinces.